The Two Paths of Document Intelligence

 4

-Parse is for when you don't know the questions in advance.
-Instead of defining a schema, you give Bem the document and it creates a fully navigable knowledge layer: raw text by section, named entities, and relationships between them.
-Your agents access this layer through file-system-style operations.
+Parse takes the opposite approach.
+Instead of defining what you want out of the document, you give Bem the document and it builds a navigable knowledge layer: sections with labeled content, named entities, and relationships.
+Your agents explore this layer through file-system-style operations.

 bash